Raymond Rushabiro: Career

-Raymond Rushabiro is a Ugandan film actor, and stage actor.
-He broke through in his acting career with Uganda's most famous stage group, the Ebonies, appearing in a number of their plays.
-Rushabiro is also seen in Kweezi Kaganda's Any cow will do alongside former Namasagali old students that was shown at the National Theater of Uganda.
-His first cinema appearance was as Kasirivu in the movie Bala Bala Sese (2015) directed by Lukyamuzi Bashir.
-He has also appeared in supporting roles in the 2016 Ugandan film The Only Son (as Uncle), Situka (2015) and as a patriarch of the Muwonge family in 5 @Home on Fox Life (2015-2018).
+Rushabiro broke through in his acting career with Uganda's most famous stage group, the Ebonies, appearing in a number of their plays.
+He is widely recognized for his versatile performances and extensive career spanning several decades.

+His first cinema appearance was as Kasirivu in the movie Bala Bala Sese (2015), directed by Lukyamuzi Bashir.
+He appeared in supporting roles in the 2016 Ugandan film The Only Son (as Uncle), Situka (2015), and 5 @Home on Fox Life (2015–2018), in which he played a patriarch of the Muwonge family.
 He worked on other films and television series including Freedom (2016), Girl from Mparo (2016) and Kyaddala (2019).
+Rushabiro has appeared in numerous local and regional productions, transitioning from stage to successful feature films.